1982 Washington Metro train derailment: Aftermath

 Following the investigations during the months following the incident, the NTSB and WMATA officials attributed the accident to operator error.
 The investigation revealed that a Metro supervisor committed 11 errors, including failing to properly monitor the malfunctioning switch responsible for the derailment itself, and the train operator failed protocol after passing through the switch.
 Additional failures occurred at the Metro control center relating to the derailment as well.
 Additionally, Metro evaluated reinforcing the train vehicles with additional steel in order to provide for greater protection from side impacts in the cars.

 Prior to the accident, Metro policy called for passengers to remain in the cars until rescue personnel arrived.
 This was based on concerns posed by the 750-volt third rail that powers the trains in addition to possible abuse by pranksters.
 Following the incident, Metro reversed its policy and by 1985 began the installation of emergency handles to allow passengers to escape a car in the event of fire.

 Car 1029 was destroyed in the accident and was scrapped on site.
-The switches and 200 feet (60 meters) of track were also destroyed and about 80 feet of third rail track needed to be repaired.
+The switches and 200 ft of track were also destroyed and about 80 ft of third rail track needed to be repaired.
 Two Automatic Train Control Circuits loops were destroyed and other signal work were damaged.
 The total costs in damages were $1,325,000.
 Car 1028 was later converted into work service and into a feeler car that checks system clearances.
 The car was retired in April 2016.